Pharmacologic ClassificationsOpioid Agonist/Antagonist

 Before having any kind of surgery (including dental surgery) or emergency treatment, tell the medical doctor or dentist in charge that you are using this medicine.
 Serious unwanted effects can occur if certain medicines are given together with buprenorphine.

-This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
-CNS) depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, benzodiazepines, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, barbiturates or seizures medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
-Check with your doctor before taking any of the medicines listed above while you are using this medicine.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, benzodiazepines, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
+Check with your doctor or dentist before taking any of the medicines listed above while you are using this medicine.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.